 People with advanced degrees in the hydrology and hydrodynamics area pursue careers in diverse areas including water resources engineering, coastal engineering, environmental restoration and management, risk management and design of hydraulic systems.

-A total of 42 credits is required for both the coursework based and thesis based master’s programs.
-Students in both tracks take many of the same courses.
-Research track students have fewer required class credits due to their research activities, for which they receive credit.
-Students interested in only a master's degree (and not a Ph.D.) are strongly encouraged to enroll in the coursework based (non-thesis) master's program.
-This program is designed to train students to be competitive in the job market as expediently as possible, providing a breadth of experience across hydrology and hydrodynamics fields.
-Students in the coursework-based program typically graduate in about one year, compared to students in the thesis-based program who typically take about two years to complete the program.
-Learn more about required coursework to complete each degree:
+A total of 42 credits is required for the coursework based master’s program.
+The program is designed to train students to be competitive in the job market as expediently as possible, providing a breadth of experience across hydrology and hydrodynamics fields.
+Students in the coursework-based program typically graduate in about one year.
+Learn more about required coursework to complete the degree:

 The thesis master’s program is intended for students who will continue to the Ph.D. program.
 These students have the opportunity to engage in cutting-edge research with renowned faculty.
 UW students and faculty conduct research in a broad range of areas of hydrology and hydrodynamics, including hydrologic and hydrodynamic modeling and observations, hydrometeorology, ecohydrology, snow hydrology, atmospheric processes, biogeochemistry, flood and landslide risk, satellite hydrology and hydrodynamics, and water and health management.
 Research is funded by federal and state agencies such as the National Science Foundation, NASA and Environmental Protection Agency.
 Learn more about Hydrology and Hydrodynamic Research.